Addend in Math

 0%

-Help your child understand addends by using real-life objects to demonstrate how much they are when counted together.
+You can help your child understand addends by using real-life objects for counting.
 For instance, you can give them 2 cookies first, then 3 cookies, and ask them to count how many cookies they have in total.
 Also, use interactive games and online resources like the ones available at Brighterly.

 Some strategies that can make addition and addends easier include using a number line to add by counting rightwards from the first addend to where you land — you move towards the right as many times as the number of the second addend.
 Another strategy is to break down the number into smaller parts.
 For instance, when we want to add 4 + 7, we can break down 7 to 4 + 3 so the equation becomes 4 + 4 + 3 = 11.